vincenzobaz/deployment/doc/DEPLOYMENT.md

 Note that the container name (`deployment_nginx_1`) is the one generate by docker-compose, under a different setup, this name may vary.

+On the current setup, this command is executed in a cron job every day at 6:30 A.M. and 3:30 P.M..
+The keys are backed up in the root home folder at midnight everyday.

 ## Environment

 A file, located in `env/prod.sh` on the local machine (relative to the `docker-compose.yml` file location), should be provided with the following information in it: